dribdat/dribdat/docs/CONTRIBUTE.md

 To run all tests, whose source is in the **tests** folder, run: `python manage.py test`

+To run just a specific test, specify it by name, e.g. `python manage.py test --name features`

 ### Migrations

 Whenever a database migration needs to be made.
 Run the following commands: